CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

   * Fragment shader (`shaders/grass.frag`)
 * Binding of any extra descriptors you may need

-See below for more guidance.

-## Base Code Tour

-Areas that you need to complete are marked with a `TODO` comment.
-Functions that are useful for reference are marked with the comment `CHECKITOUT`.

-* `src/main.cpp` is the entry point of our application.
-* `src/Instance.cpp` sets up the application state, initializes the Vulkan library, and contains functions that will create our physical and logical device handles.
-* `src/Device.cpp` manages the logical device and sets up the queues that our command buffers will be submitted to.
-* `src/Renderer.cpp` contains most of the rendering implementation, including Vulkan setup and resource creation.
-You will likely have to make changes to this file in order to support changes to your pipelines.
-* `src/Camera.cpp` manages the camera state.
-* `src/Model.cpp` manages the state of the model that grass will be created on.
-Currently a plane is hardcoded, but feel free to update this with arbitrary model loading!
-* `src/Blades.cpp` creates the control points corresponding to the grass blades.
-There are many parameters that you can play with here that will change the behavior of your rendered grass blades.
-* `src/Scene.cpp` manages the scene state, including the model, blades, and simualtion time.
-* `src/BufferUtils.cpp` provides helper functions for creating buffers to be used as descriptors.

-We left out descriptions for a couple files that you likely won't have to modify.
-Feel free to investigate them to understand their importance within the scope of the project.

 ## Grass Rendering

-This project is an implementation of the paper, [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
-Please make sure to use this paper as a primary resource while implementing your grass renderers.
-It does a great job of explaining the key algorithms and math you will be using.
-Below is a brief description of the different components in chronological order of how your renderer will execute, but feel free to develop the components in whatever order you prefer.

 ### Representing Grass as Bezier Curves